How to apply for taught courses

 If English isn't your first language, you will also need to meet the relevant English language requirements.
 IELTS requirements are detailed on our course pages, though we also accept alternative qualifications.

-If you require additional support to take your language skills to the required level, you may be able to attend a presessional course at the Centre for English Language Education
+If you require additional support to develop your language skills, you may be able to attend a presessional course at the Centre for English Language Education.

 2. Check key dates and deadlines